Pipelines + integration

 | GitGuardian (optional) | Secret scanning | Per-tenant API key + webhook | /scans |

-| CycloneDX | SBOM format | Generated in build step, attested to Kosli + attached to CR | /sbom |
+| CycloneDX | SBOM format | Generated in build step, attested to the Evidence Vault + attached to CR | /sbom |

 | ArgoCD | GitOps controller | Pipeline updates gitops/ image tag; ArgoCD syncs | /argocd, /clusters |